libre-tools/libreconvert/plan.md

 - **Step 5: Concurrency and Queue Management**: Integrate Dart isolates to manage multiple conversions and implement a queue system for batch processing with pause/resume capabilities.
 - **Step 6: Advanced Features**: Add presets, custom command interfaces, format-specific settings, conversion history, and logging functionalities.
 - **Step 7: Testing**: Test the app on different desktop platforms to ensure compatibility, focusing on file conversion accuracy (especially for HEIC and other major formats), UI responsiveness, and advanced feature functionality.
-- **Step 8: Packaging**: Prepare the app for distribution, creating executables for Windows, macOS, and Linux under the name "OpenConvert".
+- **Step 8: Packaging**: Prepare the app for distribution, creating executables for Windows, macOS, and Linux under the name "libreconvert".

 ## 8. Additional Considerations